savi09/kickstarter-analysis/README.md

     77.14% of projects, theatre projects with 60.23%, and film & video with 57.69%.

 Conclusion three:
+    Documentaries, hardware technology, and rock music subcategories received 100% success and had over 100 campaigns launched.

 ### Data Limitations
-    Do not have equivalent currencies.
+    Project goals use different currencies.
-    Too many outliers.
+    Too many outliers that skews data.
+    Cultural or personal preferences of backers might determine which projects they are willing to fund

 ### Next Steps
     Compare blurbs: Do blurbs from successful campaigns have anything in common?
 What about for unsuccessful campaigns?
     Compare by currencies: Compare success rates by the currency or equate the goals.
         This could resolve issues with outliers.
     Compare by country: Compare success rates by countries.
 There are systematic differences across countries.
 This will shed light on some trends that might be worth noting.

 # Excel Sheet Description